-What is a Bachelor of Hotel Management?
+What is a Bachelor of International Hotel and Resort Management?

 This course is delivered by Torrens University Australia Ltd, ABN 99 154 937 005, RTO 41343, CRICOS 03389E T/A Blue Mountains International Hotel Management School